Beasts of No Nation (film): Plot

-A civil war is breaking out in an unspecified West African country.
-A young boy, Agu, lives in a small village with his parents, older brother, and younger sibling.
-Agu's village is located within a "buffer zone" enforced by ECOMOG troops.
+A young boy, Agu, lives in a small West African village with his parents and siblings, located within a "buffer zone" enforced by ECOMOG troops.
 The village is informed that the government has fallen and military-aligned rebels have seized control of the country.
 With rebel forces headed towards the village, many people flee to the country's capital for safety.
 Agu's father buys safe transport for his wife and two youngest children, but has to stay behind with Agu and his eldest son.
 Rebel and government forces fight in and around Agu's village.
-While the rebel soldiers flee, government forces round up the remaining villagers and execute them, but Agu evades capture and escapes into the jungle.
+While the rebel soldiers flee, government forces round up the remaining villagers and execute them, but Agu escapes into the jungle.

-After wandering for an unspecified amount of time, Agu is caught up in a guerrilla skirmish.
-The Native Defense Forces (NDF), a rising rebel faction in the country, adopts Agu into their ranks.
+After wandering for a while, Agu is caught up in a guerrilla skirmish.
+The Native Defense Forces (NDF), a rising rebel faction in the country, adopt Agu into their ranks.
 Agu's battalion is led by the Commandant, who takes Agu under his wing.
 Following a brutal initiation process where Agu hacks an innocent captive to death with a machete, Agu becomes a fully-fledged member of the militia.
 Agu befriends another young NDF child soldier, Strika, who never speaks.
 One night, the Commandant summons Agu to his quarters and rapes him.
 Strika, another of the Commandant's rape victims, comforts him.
 Preacher, an older soldier, gives Agu brown-brown to lift his mood.
 Agu and Strika take part in a number of bloody battles and ambushes.
-During one of the raids Agu, under the influence of brown-brown, mistakes a village-woman during a raid for his mother.
+During one of the raids Agu, under the influence of brown-brown, mistakes a villager for his mother.
 He exclaims that he found her and clings to her while the other members of the group declare they want to rape her.
-The woman says not to recognise Agu and he calls her a witch woman.
-One of the other child soldiers drags the young girl with the woman and stomps the child to death.
-Agu joins in.
-He wonders if God sees what he is doing.
-Agu then shoots the woman while she is being raped on a bed.
+The woman does not recognize Agu and he calls her a witch woman.
+Agu then shoots the woman while she is being raped.